 This entry was posted on Thursday, April 15th, 2004 at 19:19 and is filed under Articles.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 By Yasmine Halevi, Ta’ayush

 Until mid 2003, we had the feeling that something huge and important was going on, but didn’t attract enough attention.
 Almost everybody in Israel seemed to be fond of the idea of a fence separating between Israelis and Palestinians.

 As the war in Iraq began, we recognized the dimensions of this project.
 Trucks we sent to the Occupied Territories loaded with flour, rice, oil and the like came back with news of land confiscations; we learned to know Palestinian activists in the region of Tulkarem, who worked closely with the villagers in the area and were already focusing on the fence.
 This is how we found out about the planned enclaves and reconstructed the political project, while the press ignored it and Sharon was trying to get it going silently.
 In February 2003 we had decided that actions in the territories would focus on one single issue – the fence – and sought out strategies to cope with something that was well beyond anything we had confronted, comparable to the whole settlement project.